sumerman/wundercal/README.md

 ## Notes

-1. It's my first Plat app also I'm not an experienced Scala developer, so code reviews are welcome :)
+1. It's my first Play app also I'm not an experienced Scala developer, so code reviews are welcome :)
 2. Application config contains application key for the app that is registered as 'wundercal-test'.
    For this app Wunderlist authentication will pass only if callback URL is set to `http://localhost:9000`
 3. To ran this app on your machine issue `sbt run` in the project root.